elyakm/elyakm/README.md

 - 👋 Hi, I’m Kamelia
 - 👩‍💻 i'm a 42 student
 - 👀 I’m interested in Front-end Development and Design
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C, JavaScript, React and Tailwind

 <!---
 elyakm/elyakm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.